 Zambia - Trade AgreementsZambia - Trade Agreements

-Zambia belongs to the 19-member COMESA, which allows for preferential tariff duties between member states.
+Zambia belongs to the 19-member COMESA, which allows for preferential tariff duties among member states.
 Zambia also belongs to the 14-member SADC, which established an FTA in 2008.
-The establishment of a single market through the merged Tripartite Free Trade Area (COMESA), the East African Community
+The establishment of a single market through the merged Tripartite Free Trade Area (COMESA, the East African Community [EAC], and SADC was formally launched in June 2015).

 Zambia Trade Development and Promotion Trade Agreements